Download this example as a Jupyter notebook or a Python script.

 plot_impact(transport_df, "Transport stages - environmental impact")

-In some situations, it may be useful to calculate the environmental impact per distance travelled and add the results as new columns in the DataFrame.
+In some situations, it might be useful to calculate the environmental impact per distance travelled and add the results as new columns in the dataframe.

 [11]: